vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/guide/giscus.md

 icon: github
 ---

-Giscus is a Github Dicussion based commenting system that is easy to start.
+Giscus is a GitHub Dicussion based commenting system that is easy to start.

 <!-- more -->